huggingface/huggingface_hub/tasks/src/audio-classification/about.md

 ### Speaker Identification

-Speaker Identification is classifying the audio for the person that is speaking in it.
-The speakers are usually predefined.
+Speaker Identification consists of classifying the audio of the person speaking in it.
+Speakers are usually predefined.
 You can try out this task with [this model](https://huggingface.co/superb/wav2vec2-base-superb-sid).
 A useful dataset for this task is VoxCeleb1.

 ## Solving audio classification for your own data

 We have some great news!
-You can do fine-tuning (transfer learning) to train a good performant model without requiring that much data.
-There are existing pretrained models such as Wav2Vec2 and HuBERT.
+You can do fine-tuning (transfer learning) to train a well-performing model without requiring as much data.
+Pretrained models such as Wav2Vec2 and HuBERT exist.
 [Facebook's Wav2Vec2 XLS-R model](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/) is a large multilingual model trained on 128 languages and with 436K hours of speech.

-We suggest to check the following [example](https://github.com/huggingface/transformers/tree/master/examples/pytorch/audio-classification) ([Colab Notebook](https://colab.research.google.com/github/huggingface/notebooks/blob/master/examples/audio_classification.ipynb)) to learn how to fine-tune a model for audio classification with a single or multiple GPUs and share it on the Hub.
+We suggest reviewing the following [example](https://github.com/huggingface/transformers/tree/master/examples/pytorch/audio-classification) ([Colab Notebook](https://colab.research.google.com/github/huggingface/notebooks/blob/master/examples/audio_classification.ipynb)) to learn how to fine-tune a model for audio classification with a single or multiple GPUs and share it on the Hub.